tanuiivy/ProximaCentauri/README.md

 All API endpoints were tested using **Postman** with appropriate request bodies and status code validation.

 ---
+💻 Frontend Overview

+The frontend is built with **React** and styled using custom CSS.
+---
+### Features:
+- Login and signup forms
+- User dashboard with:
+  - Welcome message
+  - Group list
+  - Balance display
+  - Logout functionality

 Phase 4 Project – June 2025